- [Soundcard interfacing]

 February 2010: I have expanded the interface with a second output of the PTT-optocoupler.
 This allows me to direct-key a CW transmitter.
 The latest circuit diagram is here.
 A DPDT toggle switch is added to avoid simultaneous activation of the PTT and CW Key lines.
 Note: currently, only the old DOS and Apple based Hellschreiber software supports direct keying!

 December 2012: earlier this year, I acquired a very compact QRP HF/VHF/UHF transceiver, a Yeasu FT-817ND.
 Obviously I needed a PC interface for this rig as well.
-I decided to rebuild my existing interface, and expand the circuitry with a CW keying output.
-My new laptop PC doesn't have a serial COM port, so I am using an inexpensive USB-to-serial adapter stick (Digitus DA-70156) that connects to a 9-pin D-sub connector on my little interface box.
+I decided to rebuild my existing interface.
+My new laptop PC doesn't have a serial COM port, so I am using an inexpensive USB-to-serial adapter dongle (Digitus DA-70156) that connects to a 9-pin D-sub connector on my little interface box.
 Works great, though not via all the USB-hubs that I tried...
+For the latest version of my straightforward interface circuitry, see ref.
+41.

 Note: there are (still) many USB-serial adapter/programming/CAT cables on the market that use the Prolific PL2303 chip.
 Cheap adapter/programming cables may have a Chinese "pirated" chip (PL2303-H, -HX, -X, -XA, ...).
 Starting with Windows 7, the official Prolific/Windows drivers no longer work with those counterfeit chips.
 Also see this Microsoft Community thread and this blog for discussions and solutions.
 Third-party work-around software appears to be available on the internet (e.g., here), to install driver version 184.108.40.206 (the last compatible version).